archivy/archivy/README.md

 ## Community

-Archivy is dedicated at building **open and quality knowledge base software** through collaboration and community discussion.
+Archivy is dedicated to building **open and quality knowledge base software** through collaboration and community discussion.

 To get news and updates on Archivy and its development, you can [watch the archivy repository](https://github.com/archivy/archivy) or follow [@uzpg_ on Twitter](https://twitter.com/uzpg_).